jimkang/shotbot/README.md

 shotbot
 =============

-Multi-tenant app for bots that post screenshots of web pages
+Multi-tenant app for bots that post screenshots of web pages.

 Installation
 ------------